jwtk/jjwt/README.md

 You create a JWS as follows:

 1. Use the `Jwts.builder()` method to create a `JwtBuilder` instance.
-2. Call `JwtBuilder` methods to add header parameters and `payload` content or claims as desired.
+2. Call `JwtBuilder` methods to set the `payload` content or claims and any header parameters as desired.
 3. Specify the `SecretKey` or asymmetric `PrivateKey` you want to use to sign the JWT.
 4. Finally, call the `compact()` method to compact and sign, producing the final jws.